RIP Lolita

 puppyprotest3 puppyprotest2 puppyprotest1 puppyprotest

-Oliver The broken Bear, Free After 30 Years In A Bear Bile Farm In China
+Oliver The Broken Bear, Free After Thirty Years In A Bear Bile Farm In China

 OK, everyone.
 THIS IS A WARNING ABOUT HORRIFIC ABUSE.
 We must stop this.
 What the hell is wrong with humans?